Praveen-BE/DevTinderUI/README.md

 - feed page send request to interested and ignore

-Link For Commit [ feat : Feed Make api interested and ignored - Link🔗](https://github.com/Praveen-BE/DevTinderUI/commit/) if you want Checkout😊
+Link For Commit [ feat : Feed Make api interested and ignored - Link🔗](https://github.com/Praveen-BE/DevTinderUI/commit/c5ff939) if you want Checkout😊

+- Sign Up Form and Some Bug Fixes

 </details>